charraeus/Fuel-Cutoff-Switches/README.md

 ## Introduction

-The Fuel-Selector-Switches by Sinan's [Etsy-Shop][shop] are driven by an *Sparkfun Micro Pro* device which is compatible to an *Arduino Leonardo* device.
+The Fuel-Selector-Switches by Sinan's [Etsy-Shop][shop] are driven by an *Sparkfun Pro Micro* device which is compatible to an *Arduino Leonardo* device.
 The Arduino Leonardo is recognised by the PC operation system as a game controller with the name *Arduino Leonardo*.
 Connected to this Leonardo are two "buttons" which are actuated by the two Fuel